By Jason Watson, CPA

 Two general types of controlled groups might exist- a parent-child and brother-sister.
 The parent-child is where one business owns another.
 That’s simple.
 It gets a bit more complicated with brother-sister where various individuals own multiple businesses.
 By definition, a brother-sister controlled group exists when five or fewer individuals, estates or trusts own a controlling interest (80% or more) in each organization and have effective control.

 For example, you are smart and you connect with two other smart people to form a multi-member LLC.
 Since you have a revenue splitting scheme that varies from year to year, you use the multi-member LLC as a funnel and feed income to the underlying S corporations.
-So each person owns an S Corp that owns an equal interest in the multi-member LLC.
+Therefore, each person owns an S Corp that owns an equal interest in the multi-member LLC.
 Simple enough.

 In this example, a 401k plan would be better implemented at the multi-member LLC level.
 Let’s dive into the details shall we?